 - Analyzing machine process and performance data to optimize maintenance planning, schedules, and resources.

 - Get warnings in advance about the degradation of their machines, with anomaly detection to avoid downtime.

 - Leading to lower preventive maintenance costs, reduced material & supplies, and greater equipment availability.

 - Production line quality will be carefully monitored.
-It will help you to monitor process parameters, find out the calibration, temperature, speed, vibration, ambient light, VOC and production time & utilisation of the machines.
+It will help you to monitor process parameters, find out the calibration, temperature, speed, vibration, ambient light, VOC and production time & utilization of the machines.

 - It will help in the management of supply chain logistics.
 Manufacturing units will be able to compare.
 It will help them to decide how they can work on their future schedule

-IIOT & improving OEE
+IIOT & improving manufacturing process flow

 However, we’ve found that factories can make major improvements in OEE by focusing mainly on small adjustments happening on the shop floor.
-For example: the hand-overs from one production shift to the next and the change-overs from one product line to the next.
+For example the hand-overs from one production shift to the next and the change-overs from one product line to the next.

 When we worked on change-over reduction programs, we knew that Single Minute Exchange of Dies techniques measured time from the last part of the previous run to the first good part of the next run.

 But we also found a lot of wasted time, both in waiting for the last part to clear out as well as wasted time as the machine gets back up to full speed on the next part.
 We discovered that shop floors could achieve additional OEE improvements by focusing on this part of the change-over as well.